 These placements offer volunteers the chance to get really stuck in with the running of these fantastic institutions.

 Duties are very varied and give enthusiastic volunteers the chance to get really stuck in and bring their own interests to the children.
 Particularly in free time where volunteers will play and entertain the residents.
 Other duties will include helping with maintenance, school work and other small jobs.

 Very little if any English is spoken in these placements so it is a great opportunity for those looking to practice and improve upon Spanish language skills (if you are concerned about speaking Spanish, please call or email us and we can advise you accordingly)

-Some outdoor camps Lattitude Global Volunteering work with cater specifically for disadvantaged youths, or for young people with mental or physical disabilities.
+Some outdoor camps Lattitude works with cater specifically for disadvantaged youths, or for young people with mental or physical disabilities.
 The environment and activities are the same at these camps to all other camps throughout Canada, but volunteer duties within these camps include an additional caring component.

 Many Lattitude Community Volunteer placements involve working with children in care, street children and children with disabilities.
 Volunteers will help with teaching, caring, gym, dance, art and anything else the children want them to do!
 If volunteers are working with street children, they will be involved with teaching, helping with homework, art and writing a newsletter.